4IP/akagami-slackbuilds/README.md

 # akagami-slackbuilds
 Personal maintenance about packaging slackware with template slackbuilds

-If found the package not update, feel free to contact me.
+If found the package not update or not working, feel free to contact me.